Editors' Reports for 2012

 David Bills, Editor

-Teaching Sociology continues to be at the forefront of the scholarship of teaching and learning in sociology.
+The journal continues to be at the forefront of the scholarship of teaching and learning in sociology.
 Manuscripts continue to flow into the journal and there are exciting plans for special editions to come in the next two years.
-For example, in 2013 we are hoping to have a special edition on the role of writing in the teaching of sociology.
+For example, in 2013 we will have a special edition on the role of writing in the teaching of sociology.
 Suzanne Hudd will be the guest editor for that edition.
-We are also accepting manuscripts until June 30, 2013 for a special edition on graduate students and teaching, and David Blouin and Alison Moss will be the guest editor.
+We are also accepting manuscripts until June 30, 2013 for a special edition on graduate students and teaching, and David Blouin and Alison Moss will be the guest editors for that edition.

-Manuscript Flow: In 2011, 152 manuscripts were submitted.
-Of these, 89 were new manuscripts, 32 were revised manuscripts, and 31 were still in review from the previous year.
+Manuscript Flow.
+In 2012, 173 manuscripts were submitted.
+Of these, 113 were new manuscripts, 60 were revised manuscripts, and 10 had not yet received a decision from the previous year.
 Thanks to the special edition on writing, the journal saw 13 percent increase in manuscript submissions—nearly 30 manuscripts were submitted for consideration in that edition.
-The manuscript statistics are: 24.3 percent were either accepted or conditionally accepted; 35.5 percent were invited to revise and resubmit, 22.4 percent were rejected, 7.2 percent were rejected without review, 6 percent were withdrawn by the authors, and 4.6 percent were still out for review at the end of the year.
-Using these numbers, the acceptance rate for 2011 was 13.97 percent.
+The manuscript statistics are: 33 percent were either accepted or conditionally accepted; 26 percent were invited to revise and resubmit, 22 percent were rejected, 12.7 percent were rejected without review, less than 1 percent were withdrawn by the authors, and 5.8 percent were still out for review at the end of the year.

-Looking at the manuscript decision rate from another perspective – counting only the last decision (usually, but not always a final decision) for manuscripts submitted in and decided on in 2011, 26 percent were accepted, 46.6 percent were rejected, 12.3 percent were withdrawn by the author, and 15.1 were rejected without review.
+Looking at the manuscript decision rate from another perspective—counting only the last decision (usually, but not always a final decision) for manuscripts submitted in and decided on in 2012, 35 percent were accepted, 40 percent were rejected, 1 percent was withdrawn by the author, and 24 percent were rejected without review.

 Thanks to a wonderful set of reviewers, I have been able to have an average time-to-first decision of about 4 weeks and a 14 week time to final decision.
-I am so grateful that so many of the scholars I ask say ‘yes’ to my request to review – and then faithfully complete their reviews, often sooner than required.
+I am so grateful that nearly all of the scholars I ask say ‘yes’ to my request to review—and then faithfully complete their reviews, often sooner than required!
 In most cases, I write decision letters within 48 hours of receiving the last reviewer’s comments.
 Thanks to Sue Hudd’s hard work as guest editor, manuscripts submitted for the special edition on writing had only a 3-5 day additional time to first decision.

-The year 2011 was my second full year as editor and each day I remind myself how lucky I am.
+The year 2013 was my third full year as editor and each day I remind myself how lucky I am.
 Not only do I have a wonderful Editorial Board and reviewers, but each manuscript I read gives me ideas for my own teaching.
 Being editor has been an amazing gift in my own career as a teacher.
 I am excited to know that I have two more years in this position.

-I also want to acknowledge all the authors who submit their manuscripts to TS.
+I also want to acknowledge all the authors who submit their manuscripts to Teaching Sociology.
 It is not easy to risk rejection.
 Thank you for being brave and for sharing your pedagogical theories and techniques with readers.
-Please e-mail the editorial office at firstname.lastname@example.org.

 Kathleen S. Lowney, Editor